nao-pon/php-client-library/README.md

 This demo works with the OAUTH api, which you will need to setup at the Copy developer portal (https://www.copy.com/developer/).

+Please check out our [changelog](https://github.com/copy-app/php-client-library/wiki/ChangeLog) to see what has changed between versions.

 ### The Basics

 ## Connect to the cloud